-Once upon a time, almost every candidate of the political parties printed their posters and other campaign materials with the same caption, “The People’s Choice”.
-But all that changed with time.
+Once upon a time, almost every candidate of political parties in Nigeria printed their posters and other campaign materials with the same caption.
+The captivating self-serving caption was : “The People’s Choice”.
+However, all that has changed with the times.

 I have written all there is to write on the emergence of Professor Chukwuma Soludo, the Governor-elect of Anambra State.
 His emergence as the candidate of the All Progressives Grand Alliance, APGA, and his eventual defeat of Andy Ubah of APC and Val Ozigbo of PDP is the test case of the dynamics that will shape the Nigerian political space, going forward.